1

 How much do regional cdl driver jobs pay per week?

-As of Jul 4, 2026, the average weekly pay for regional cdl driver in the United States is $1,459.17, according to ZipRecruiter salary data.
+As of Aug 18, 2026, the average weekly pay for regional cdl driver in the United States is $1,459.17, according to ZipRecruiter salary data.
 Most workers in this role earn between $1,250.00 and $1,625.00 per week, depending on experience, location, and employer.

-What are regional CDL drivers?
+What is a regional CDL driver?

 Regional CDL drivers are commercial truck drivers who transport goods within a specific region, usually covering several states but not the entire country.
 Unlike long-haul (OTR) drivers, regional drivers typically have more predictable routes and schedules, allowing them to be home more frequently—often weekly or even nightly.
 They are required to hold a valid Commercial Driver’s License (CDL) and may transport a variety of freight depending on their employer.
 Regional driving offers a balance between local and long-distance trucking, making it a popular choice for those seeking steady work with regular home time.

-What are the key skills and qualifications needed to thrive as a Regional CDL Driver, and why are they important?
+What are the key skills and qualifications needed to thrive as a regional CDL driver, and why are they important?

 To thrive as a Regional CDL Driver, you need a valid Commercial Driver’s License (CDL), a strong driving record, and knowledge of DOT regulations.
 Familiarity with GPS navigation systems, electronic logging devices (ELDs), and basic vehicle maintenance tools is essential.
 Dependability, time management, and effective communication with dispatch are standout soft skills in this role.
 These abilities ensure safe, timely deliveries and compliance with regulations, which are critical for operational efficiency and safety on the road.